Quantitative Introspection in Language Models: Tracking Emotive States Across Conversation: Methods

 where $s_i = \text{logsumexp}\{l_t : t \in \mathcal{T}_i\}$ aggregates the raw logits $l_t$ over all single-token representations $\mathcal{T}_i$ of digit $i$.
 This measure preserves the full distributional information that greedy and sampled decoding discard, and is our primary self-report throughout.

 \paragraph{Internal state (probe score).} For each concept, the internal state is the projection of the model's hidden-state activations onto the trained concept direction (Section~\ref{sec:methods-probes}).
-At a given conversation turn, we run a forward pass over the conversation up to and including the assistant's response and compute per-token scores as the dot product between the hidden state and the concept vector, averaged across a window of layers centred on the best layer:
+At a given conversation turn, we run a forward pass over the conversation up to and including the assistant's response and compute per-token scores as the dot product between the hidden state and the concept vector, averaged across a window of layers centred on the best layer (see ``probe score calculation'' in Fig.~\ref{fig:1}A):

 where $L$ is the set of selected layers (best layer $\pm 2$; see Section~\ref{sec:methods-probes}), $\mathbf{h}_t^{(l)}$ is the hidden state at token $t$ and layer $l$, and $\mathbf{v}_l$ is the unit-norm concept vector at layer $l$.
-The completion-level score is the mean of $s_t$ over all assistant-response tokens in the last turn.
+The completion-level score is the mean of Eq.~\ref{eq:probe-score} over all assistant-response tokens in the last turn.
+We average over this local 5-layer window because the layer sweeps in Fig.~\ref{fig:1} vary smoothly around the optimum, suggesting that nearby layers carry related signal and that local averaging can reduce measurement and intervention noise.

 We measure the \emph{previous-turn} probe score: the internal state of the model in the conversation as it stood before the self-report question was appended.
 This ensures we are measuring the model's spontaneous internal state, uncontaminated by the rating question itself.